- Mr Fernandez - Head of Curriculum Area

 Students are provided with opportunities to experience all the Required Practicals in the classroom and develop their understanding of the Scientific Method.
 We continue to collaborate with the maths department to guide students as the develop their mathematical and analytical skills.
 Opportunities to develop A01 (acquiring knowledge), A02 (applying knowledge), A03 (analysing information) are embedded into the curriculum and skills days.
 Assessment is a regular component of the science curriculum and we provide detailed and constructive feedback allowing students to identify their next steps and develop as learners.

 In year 11, students complete all parts of the combined science course for the Biology, Chemistry and Physics GCSEs.
 Students that show a high level of proficiency in science will also complete the content required to sit the Separate Science qualification.
 All the work that we do with students ties in with the national curriculum and is based on the 5yr science framework developed by AQA.
 We also link all our work to the 'Principles and big ideas in Science' developed by the Association for Science Education.

-- Triple Science; GCSEs in Biology, Chemistry and Physics - designed for students who are very keen and wish to study sciences at A Level and University.
+- GCSE Separate Science (AQA): GCSEs in Biology, Chemistry and Physics - designed for students who show the ability to study sciences at A Level and University.